Cincinnati Bengals vs. Baltimore Ravens NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - Baltimore has seven wins against the spread in 14 games this year.

-- The Ravens have been underdogs by 3 points or more three times this year and are 3-0 ATS in those matchups.
+- The Ravens have been underdogs by 3.5 points or more two times this year and have covered the spread every time.

-- Baltimore's games this year have hit the over seven times in 14 opportunities (50%).
+- Baltimore's games this season have gone over the total in seven out of 14 opportunities (50%).

-- Baltimore is 5-3 against the spread and 5-3 overall when the team records more than 21.6 points.
+- Baltimore is 5-3 against the spread and 5-3 overall in games when it records more than 21.6 points.

-- Baltimore is 4-5 against the spread and 5-4 overall when the team amasses more than 345.7 yards.
+- When Baltimore amasses over 345.7 yards, the team is 4-5 against the spread and 5-4 overall.

-- This season the Ravens have turned the ball over 20 times, two more than the Bengals' takeaways (18).
+- The Ravens have turned the ball over 20 times this season, two more turnovers than the Bengals have forced (18).

 Home and road insights

-- In seven home games this year, Cincinnati has gone over the total four times.
+- This year, Cincinnati has hit the over in four of seven home games.

 - The average point total in Bengals home games this season is 47.8 points, 2.8 more than this outing's over/under (45).

-- This year on the road, Baltimore is 3-4 against the spread and 3-4 overall.
+- Baltimore is 3-4 against the spread, and 3-4 overall, away from home.

-- On the road, the Ravens are winless ATS (0-4) as 3-point underdogs or more.
+- Away from home, the Ravens are winless ATS (0-4) as 3.5-point underdogs or more.

 - This season, in seven road games, Baltimore has hit the over twice.

-- The average point total in Ravens away games this season is 45.6 points, 0.6 more than this contest's over/under (45).
+- The average point total in Ravens away games this season is 45.6 points, 0.6 more than this outing's over/under (45).

 Powered by Data Skrive.